 "Due to the rise in inclement weather, we're committed to our employee's safety and are in the process of upgrading our remote access gateway so that everybody has the opportunity to work from home.
 Please click the link below to install the new software.
 You will be asked to enter your credentials before continuing."

 - Fit it to the model:

-- Supporting info?

-- Supporting situational factors?
+- Supporting info/situational factors?

-- Background?

 - Pretext?

+- Social pressures?

 - Goal?

-- Social pressures?

 - How could it be prevented?

 Source.
 From a successful email phishing campaign.